 As soon as you log in, and after logging in, follow the messages below and click “Start Using CentOS Linux” at the end.

 Congratulation!
-You have now successfully installed the latest version of CentOS 8 on your Linux VPS.
+You have now successfully installed the latest CentOS 8 on your system or maybe your Linux VPS.